 Giles is currently the Director of Finance with the University of Oxford, UK.
-He is also a Director of Victrex plc, Elan Corporation plc and Isis Innovation Ltd. Previously Giles was the Group Finance Director and Chief Financial Officer of Amersham plc, acquired by GE Healthcare in 2004.
+He is also a Director of Victrex plc, Isis Innovation Ltd and Senior plc.
+Previously Giles was the Group Finance Director and Chief Financial Officer of Amersham plc, acquired by GE Healthcare in 2004.
 Prior to his role at Amersham, he was a partner with Arthur Andersen in the UK.
 He is a graduate of the University of York.

 Ian Much joined BTG as a non-executive director in August 2010.
 He is Chairman of the Remuneration Committee and a member of the Audit and Nominations Committees.

-Ian is currently a non-executive director and the senior independent director of Chemring Group PLC and Senior plc.
+Ian is currently a non-executive director and the senior independent director of Chemring Group PLC.
 Ian was Chief Executive of De La Rue plc between 1998 and 2004 and Chief Executive of T&N plc between 1996 and 1998.
 Previous non-executive director appointments include Manchester United plc, Camelot plc and Admiral plc.

 Jim O’Shea joined BTG as a non-executive director in April 2009 and he is a member of the Nomination Committee.

-He is a director of Zalicus Inc., Trevi Therapeutics, Inc. and MAP Pharmaceuticals, Inc. and a former Chairman of the US National Pharmaceuticals Council.
+He is a director of Zalicus Inc., Prostrakan Group Plc and Trevi Therapeutics, Inc. and a former Chairman of the US National Pharmaceuticals Council.
 From 2007 to 2008, he was Vice Chairman of Sepracor, Inc., where he was also President and Chief Operating Officer from 1999 to 2007.
 Previously Jim was Senior Vice President of Sales & Marketing and Medical Affairs for Zeneca Pharmaceuticals (US), a business unit of Zeneca Inc. While at Zeneca, he held several management positions of increasing responsibility in international sales and marketing in the US and the UK.

 Richard Wohanka joined BTG as a non-executive director in January 2013 and is a member of the Audit Committee.

-Richard Wohanka has more than twenty years' experience in building asset management businesses.
+Richard has more than twenty years' experience in building asset management businesses.
 He was CEO of Union Bancaire Privée Asset Management between October 2009 and June 2012, and from 2001 to 2009 he was CEO of Fortis Investment Management.
-Mr Wohanka is a board member of the Nuclear Liabilities Fund and of the charity United Response.
+Richard is a board member of the Nuclear Liabilities Fund and of Scottish Widows.